-These vegan blackout brownies will make every chocolate lover’s heart beat faster!
+These blackout brownies will make every chocolate lover’s heart beat faster!
 Made with easy to find, wholesome ingredients, they are super fudgy, deep in flavor, protein-packed and total crowd-pleasers.

 If you’ve been wanting to bake up some goodness for your whole family that is sure to swoon any dairy-lover but still packed with nutrition, these blackout brownies are perfect!

 Super fudgy on the inside, deep in flavor and filled with all the chocolate you’ll ever need, they are the perfect portable treat year-round and taste fantastic with a good cup of coffee.

 Learn how to thrive on a plant-based diet with practical tips & a 3-day meal plan!